-For access to birth records and to the Adoption Contact Register, contact Adoption Section, Room C202, General register Office, Trafalgar Road, Southport PR8 2HH.
+For access to birth records and access to the Adoption Contact Register, contact Adoption Section, Room C202, General Register Office, Trafalgar Road, Southport PR8 2HH.
 Telephone +44 (0)151 471 4830.
-They will provide details of any counselling necessary.
-More details of adoption records and forms to download can be found on their website.
+It will provide details of any counselling necessary.
+More details of adoption records and forms to download can be found on Adoption records (GOV.UK).

 The Adoption Contact Register, set up in 1991, provides a safe and confidential way for birth parents and other relatives to assure an adopted person that contact would be welcome.
 The Register is in two parts.
 Part I is for adopted people and Part II is for natural relatives.
 The adopted person will need to know their original name before adoption and their natural mother's name.
 If these details are not known, the adopted person will have to apply for access to their birth records.
 The Registrar General will send to an adopted person on the Register the name of any relatives who have also registered, together with the address supplied by the relative.
 No information about the adopted person can be given to a birth parent or other relative.

-The British Agencies for Adoption and Fostering (BAAF) supply advice and information on adoption and care issues and their publication "Where to find Adoption Records" compiled by Georgina Stafford contains helpful information.
-They can be contacted at Saffron House, 6-10 Kirby Street, London EC1N 8TS.
-Telephone +44 (0)20 7421 2600.
-Email email@example.com.
+CoramBAAF (successor organisation to the British Agencies for Adoption and Fostering) supplies advice and information on adoption and care issues, and its publication "Where to find Adoption Records" compiled by Georgina Stafford, contains helpful information.
+Contact details are CoramBAAF, Coram Campus, 41 Brunswick Square, London WC1N 1A2.
+Telephone +44 (0)20 7520 0300.
+Email firstname.lastname@example.org.

-For unlocated or missing persons, enquirers can contact the Inland Revenue National Insurance Contributions Office, Benton Park View, Newcastle upon Tyne, NE98 1ZZ (Tel: 0845 302 1479).
+For unlocated or missing persons, enquirers can contact the National Insurance Contributions and Employers Office, HM Revenue and Customs, BX9 1AN (telephone: 0300 200 3500).
 This department maintains National Insurance records and can forward letters to people who are trying to be located by an enquirer.

 Electoral Registers are a useful source when trying to locate persons, but would only give basic details such as a name and address.
 You can view electoral registers (except the current year) for the current administrative county of Surrey at Surrey History Centre.
 Surrey History Centre also offers a research service should you be unable to undertake the research yourself (although we are unable to search registers under 10 years old on your behalf).

-The Salvation Army can help reunite families through their Family Tracing Service, 101 Newington Causeway, London SE1 6BN (Tel: 0845 634 4747) or see the Salvation Army Website to complete an online request for a Family Tracing Service Application Form.
+The Salvation Army can help reunite families through its Family Tracing Service, 101 Newington Causeway, London SE1 6BN.
+(Telephone: 0845 634 4747 or visit the Salvation Army website to complete an online request for a family tracing service application form).